gsugar87/SWCheckIn/README.md

 https://sites.google.com/a/chromium.org/chromedriver/downloads

 The second program (which is the better one) is emailControl.py.
 This will check a gmail account for forwarded SW confirmation emails.
 You need to make a file called emailKeys that has the login information.

+You will have to create a file called emailKeys.py with the following code:

+		username = 'your gmail username'
+		password = 'your gmail password'